djpilot802/INTL-Webpage/script.md

 ## Script for Wednesday's Literature Study

 Here at the It’s Not Too Late meeting, on Wednesdays, we have a Literature Study where we alternate between the Big Book, 12&12, and Living Sober.
-We will pick up where we left off two week ago.
+We will pick up where we left off a week ago.
 I’ll start us off by reading a paragraph or so, sharing on what I’ve read, and then I will pass it to the next person.
 Then that person will pick on someone else... and so on.

 **When there are 12+ people active in the meeting (not just listening), say the following:**